 What about credit monitoring instead?
 The problem is, by the time you hear that someone has applied for credit in your name, you already have a problem.
 Still, if you want to monitor changes to your credit report, there are free services now available, including those offered by CreditKarma.com and WalletHub.com.

 What’s the third step?
 You should regularly check your credit reports for errors and for accounts you don’t recognize.
 Once every 12 months, you can get your reports for free from each of the three major credit bureaus by going to AnnualCreditReport.com.
 A popular strategy: Rotate through the three credit bureaus, checking one report every four months.

 Even with the above steps, you’ll likely find someone occasionally steals your credit card information and charges items to your account.
 This seems to be an unavoidable reality of modern financial life—though credit card companies appear to be pretty good about detecting questionable charges and reimbursing those that slip through.
 Want to monitor your cards closely?
 See if your bank will send you texts every time there’s a new charge on one of your credit cards.

 If someone has your personal information, there’s no way to prevent them filing a fraudulent tax return.
 This, however, is an area where early filers have an edge: If your return reaches the IRS first, the fraudulent return will be the one rejected.
+You might also aim to owe taxes each year, so a fraudulent return doesn’t temporarily leave you out of pocket by delaying the refund you expect.
 What if you are a victim of tax identity theft?
 The IRS will issue a special personal identification number to use thereafter.
 Meanwhile, there doesn’t seem to be much defense against theft of health care information—beyond staying vigilant with your personal information and keeping an eye out for suspicious health care charges.